 It also operated in a very clear and well-defined niche.
 Sustainability and ethically sourced products are the building blocks of Artiwood's business.
 Its toys are all made by hand using natural materials like wood, rubber, cork, and cotton.
 You’ll never find an assembly line of plastic extrusion moulds in any of our factories.
 It’s the human touch that ultimately enhances our toys – a distinction we like to call heirloom quality.

-Its founding owner was also operating a highly outsourced operation.
-For example, its warehouse was managed by a third-party logistics firm, graphic design was delivered by a Romanian contractor and its IT network was operated by a Sri Lankan supplier.
-As a result, the business could be easily relocated and came with fewer constraints likely to inhibit growth.
+Artiwood’s founding owner was also operating a highly outsourced operation.
+Its warehouse was managed by a third-party logistics firm, graphic design was delivered by a Romanian contractor and its IT network was maintained by a Sri Lankan supplier.
+As a result, the business could be relocated easily and came with few constraints likely to inhibit growth.

-In the years since we’ve retained much of his outsourced model.
-It’s allowed us to grow almost totally unconstrained.
+In the years since we’re retained many aspects of this outsourced model and, in doing so, made it easier to grow rapidly.
 Last year we grew 74%.
 This would have been difficult to achieve had we been leasing our own warehouse with finite capacity.
-We also made a conscious decision to automate as much of our business as possible so that manual processes (i.e. headcount constraints) wouldn’t limit its growth.
+We also made a conscious decision to automate as much of our business as possible so that manual processes (i.e. headcount constraints) wouldn’t hold us back.

 For example, most sales are generated via our wholesale website.
 This means there’s almost no manual data entry involved in processing orders.
 This frees our sales team to focus on nurturing new business prospects and delivering services that improve customer retention.

 Some of the best business partnerships you'll ever build are with companies who grow with you as you grow.

 We’ve also set ourselves very clear and strategic long-term planning goals.
 These outline how we want the business to look in three years.
 They cover elements like revenue, product portfolio, technology implementation, and headcount.
 We also focus on strategic marketing goals designed to raise our profile and further its potential.